ihtasham42/social-media-app/README.md

 # PostIt
 PostIt is a social media web application, built with the MERN stack.
+You can visit it [here](https://post-it-heroku.herokuapp.com/).

 ## Features
 - Create, read, update and delete posts